 John Moore, Editor and Publisher, Powerboat News

-He is John Moore, the editor and publisher of Powerboat News.
+John Moore is the editor and publisher of Powerboat News.
 He returned to powerboat racing journalism in September 2025 after previously running Powerboat Racing World, which he sold in late 2021.

 He has spent years covering international powerboat racing, building relationships throughout the F1H2O paddock and gaining access that allows him to bring readers the stories behind the races.
 His coverage spans technical analysis, driver interviews, championship mathematics, and the human side of what remains one of motorsport’s most demanding disciplines.